gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

     #.
 Create a dictionary comprehension that maps the first three letters in uppercase of the days of the week to their full names.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the names of the months of the year, 'January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', and 'December', to their first three letters in uppercase.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the first three letters in uppercase of the months of the year to their full names.
 Print the dictionary.
+    #.
+Use a dictionary comprehension that maps each character in the string "Python" to its ASCII values.
+Print the dictionary.

     .. dropdown::
         :icon: codescan